 This special education course focuses on the areas of reading, writing, and speaking.
 Students will learn various strategies to enhance their skills in each of these areas.
-A variety of texts will be used to teach these skills including at least one novel or informational text, and student choice selections.
-Students will learn and use the writing process (prewriting, drafting, editing and final submission) to complete at least one essay based on the class novel/informational text.
+A variety of texts will be used to teach these skills including at

+(prewriting, drafting, editing and final submission) to complete at least one essay based on the class novel/informational text.
 This course is only for students with an IEP on a PC.